 Michael joined Watsi on April 24th, 2015.
-Five years ago, Michael became the 1160th member to automatically support a new Watsi patient every month.
-Since then, 4,792 more people have become monthly donors!
-Michael's most recent donation traveled 8,500 miles to support Joseph, a father of 9 from Kenya, to fund hearing treatment and devices.
+Six years ago, Michael joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Michael's most recent donation traveled 8,500 miles to support Jackson, a toddler from Kenya, to fund corrective surgery for his birth condition.